JWT Authentication Tutorial

 Signed request to protected API resource

-In our example for header name (<header-name>
+In our example, the header name is X-Authorization

 .